Man sentenced for crash that killed Ohio man

 He was originally charged with vehicular homicide and DUI manslaughter charges.

-State Attorney Ginger Madden reports Cowart was sentenced to 10 years of probation, where he will pay fines and restitution, and his driver’s license will be suspended for three years.
+State Attorney Ginger Madden reports Cowart was also sentenced to 10 years of probation, will pay fines and restitution, and his driver’s license will be suspended for three years.

 Copyright 2023 WJHG.
 All rights reserved.